-301.8 ASSESSING LEVEL OF FORCE
+301.7 ASSESSING LEVEL OF FORCE - WHEN TO TERMINATE

 Officers shall continually assess situations to determine if de-escalation is feasible and if force is necessary.
 Officers will continually reassess their force in relation to the amount of continued resistance offered by the subject and adjust their level of force appropriately.
+Officers shall terminate the use of physical force as soon as the necessity for such force ends.